-Investment income (distributions) from the Trust was \$18.5 million in 2015, and is the Foundation's largest revenue source.
-The economic market resulted in a 4.1% negative annual investment return for the Foundation which was less than the 5% required payout.
+Investment income (distributions) from the Trust was \$17.2 million in 2016, and is the Foundation's largest revenue source.
+The economic market resulted in a 9.6% positive annual investment return for the Foundation beating out the 5% required payout.
 Below is a line chart showing historical Trust investment income (distributions) to the Foundation.

-Net realized and unrealized investment losses for the Foundation equaled \$2.1 million and were -4% of the total net (loss).
-See below pie chart of the 2015 Foundation revenues:
+Net realized and unrealized investment gains for the Foundation equaled \$2.8 million and were 9% of the total net revenue.
+See below pie chart of the 2016 Foundation revenues:

-The Board of Trustees approved \$12.5 million of grants and scholarships in 2015.
-The Foundation's direct charitable program activities totaled \$4.8 million and includes leadership, public policy and engagement.
-Administrative costs were \$2.8 million in 2015.
-Unrestricted revenues were less than expenses by \$3 million decreasing the Foundation's unrestricted net assets.
-There was a decrease of \$33 million in the beneficial interest in the Trust which is a permanently restricted net asset of the Foundation.
-See pie chart below for a breakdown of 2015 charitable activities.
+The Board of Trustees approved \$12.9 million of grants and scholarships in 2016.
+The Foundation's direct charitable program activities totaled \$4.8 million and includes leadership, and public policy and engagement.
+Administrative costs were \$3 million in 2016.
+Unrestricted revenues matched expenses maintaining the Foundation's unrestricted net assets.
+There was an increase of \$10.7 million in the beneficial interest in the Trust which is a permanently restricted net asset of the Foundation.
+See pie chart below for a breakdown of 2016 charitable activities.